mizrael/davidguida.net/src/_posts/2022-06-24-is-dependency-injection-dead-part-2.md

 However, scopes are tied to the HTTP request that initiated it, which means that you'll get a new scope per request.
 And this means that `Baz` will be instantiated in every scope.
 Like a Transient.

 That's all for today!
-Next time we will see some more use cases and talk a bit about some DI anti-patterns.
+The <a href='/is-dependency-injection-dead-part-3-anti-patterns' target='_blank'>next time</a> we will see some more use cases and talk a bit about some DI anti-patterns.

 Ciao!